3liz/lizmap-documentation/source/publish/customization/javascript.rst

 URL of a static file
 ^^^^^^^^^^^^^^^^^^^^

-If you want to get the URL of a static file:
+If you want to get the URL of a static file, located in the :ref:`media` folder:

 .. code-block:: javascript